 We are the North Beach Host for the Texas General Land Office’s Adopt-a-Beach program.
 We organize staff and volunteers to clean up several tons of trash and marine debris from local beaches and coasts.

-Our next Adopt-a-Beach cleanup will be on Saturday, September 23.
+We host Adopt-a-Beach cleanups three times a year in February, April, and September.
 For more info, please call 1-877-TXCOAST or email Rosanna Gossett at email@example.com